 - Make a presentation to your class or community.

-- Take part in a theatre event to raise awareness of the impact of landmines on communities.
+- Take part in a theatre event or arrange an art exhibition to raise awareness of the impact of landmines on communities.

 - Hold a vigil for those killed and maimed by landmines every day.

 - Organise a public protest or collect signatures to urge non-member states to join the Mine Ban Treaty.